 Obtain The Best Possible Purchase Price for Your Business

 When it comes time to sell, every business owner’s goal is to realize the highest possible purchase price for their business.
-While the sales process must be kept confidential, every seller wants the best possible price for their business in order to ensure their own financial freedom and security.
-Hiring the right business broker is necessary in order to correctly identify and present the maximized ‘owner benefit’ of the business, ensure that the business is properly advertised throughout the world in order to create a liquid market, and explore financing options for potential buyers.
-These steps will help the seller realize the maximize purchase price for their business.
+While the sales process must be kept confidential, every seller’s ultimate goal is to ensure their own financial freedom and security.
+Hiring the right business broker is necessary in order to receive the best possible purchase price.
+This is accomplished by correctly identifying the maximized ‘owner benefit’ of the business, ensuring that the business is properly advertised throughout the world in order to create a liquid market, and exploring financing options with potential buyers.

 Maximizing ‘Adjusted Owner Benefit’

 The ‘adjusted owner benefit‘ is the annual amount of true economic profits derived by a working owner from a business.
 Sometimes the adjusted owner benefit is referred to as the Seller’s Discretionary Earnings (SDE).
-It is important to understand that most buyers base their buying decisions on the advertised adjusted owner benefit of the business.
-All else being equal, many buyers generally assign a multiple (between 1.5x – 4x or more) of the adjusted owner benefit in order to derive their valuation of the business.
+Most buyers base their buying decisions on the advertised adjusted owner benefit.
+All else being equal, most buyers generally assign a multiple (between 1.5x – 4x or more) of the adjusted owner benefit in order to derive their valuation of the business.
 If the advertised adjusted owner benefit can not be generally proven via financial documents such as tax returns, bank statements, Point of Sale reports, or by observing the business, then the valuation of the business will suffer.
 This is why it is absolutely crucial that sellers keep accurate and professional accounting records of their business.

 Example of Maximizing ‘Adjusted Owner Benefit’

 - Let us assume that John wishes to sell his auto shop (John’s Auto Shop) and consults with a professional business broker.